brajpatel/cv-project/README.md

 These are some of the challenges I faced while making this project:
 - Remembering to bind each event handler while wondering why the event wouldn't work!
 ## View Project
-You can view the cv creator live by clicking [here](https://brajpatel.github.io/cv-project/).
+You can view the CV Creator live by clicking [here](https://brajpatel.github.io/cv-project/).